 Snapshots can be used for reporting purposes.
 Also, in the event of a user error on a source database, you can revert the source database to the state it was in when the snapshot was created.
 Data loss is confined to updates to the database since the snapshot's creation.
-Also, creating a database snapshot can be useful immediately before making a major change to a database, such as changing the schema or the structure of a table.
 For more information on the uses of snapshots, see Typical Uses of Database Snapshots.

 Understanding how snapshots work is helpful though not essential to using them.
 Database snapshots operate at the data-page level.
 Before a page of the source database is modified for the first time, the original page is copied from the source database to the snapshot.
 This process is called a copy-on-write operation.
 The snapshot stores the original page, preserving the data records as they existed when the snapshot was created.
 Subsequent updates to records in a modified page do not affect the contents of the snapshot.
 The same process is repeated for every page that is being modified for the first time.
 In this way, the snapshot preserves the original pages for all data records that have ever been modified since the snapshot was taken.